jenkinsci/datadog-plugin/DEVELOPMENT.md

 1. Set the `JENKINS_PLUGIN` environment variable to point to the directory where this repository is cloned/forked.
 1. Set the `JENKINS_PLUGIN_DATADOG_API_KEY` environment variable with your api key.
 1. Optionally set the `GITHUB_SSH_KEY` and `GITHUB_SSH_KEY_PASSPHRASE` environment variables with the key and passphrase that can be used to access GitHub.
 This allows to automatically create GitHub credentials in Jenkins.
-1. Run `mvn clean package` and `docker-compose -p datadog-jenkins-plugin -f docker/docker-compose.yaml up` from the directory where this repository is cloned/forked.
+1. Run `mvn clean package -DskipTests` and `docker-compose -p datadog-jenkins-plugin -f docker/docker-compose.yaml up` from the directory where this repository is cloned/forked.
     - NOTE: This spins up the Jenkins docker image and auto mounts the target folder of this repository (the location where the binary is built)
     - NOTE: To see code updates after re-running the maven build on your local machine, run `docker-compose -p datadog-jenkins-plugin -f docker/docker-compose.yaml down` and spin it up again.
 1. Access your Jenkins instance http://localhost:8080 with the admin credentials `admin`/`local-jenkins-instance-admin-password`.